childoftherion/OFAP/README.md

 ## Overview

-This repository contains comprehensive ballot measure proposals and state budget analysis for establishing a **state-funded EBT-style food assistance program** in Oregon.
+This repository contains ballot measure proposals and state budget analysis for establishing a **state-funded EBT-style food assistance program** in Oregon.
 The project addresses the critical food security crisis affecting hundreds of thousands of Oregonians who have lost federal SNAP benefits due to government shutdown.

 ## The Crisis